sentinel-hub/custom-scripts/sentinel-2/markuse_fire/README.md

  - Bands used by the script: B2, B3, B4, B5, B8, B11, B12

 ## General description
 The script visualizes wildfires from Sentinel-2 data.
-It was published by Pierre Markuse on his blog post [1] in August 2017.
+It was published by Pierre Markuse on his blog [1] in August 2017.

 ## References
 [1] P. Markuse, [Visualizing (Wild)Fires in Sentinel-2 imagery through EO Browser